yonatanlou/QumranNLP/README.md

 ```

 ## Reproducibility
-Reproducibility in the academic workd is pretty sucks.
+Reproducibility in the academic world is pretty sucks.
 Ive tried to make this whole repo reproducible as much as i can.
 If you are reading this, you are probably wish to use the Qumran data, so the data pipelines will be pretty easy to use (`src/ETL/main_ETL.py`).
 In case you are here for the machine learning, algorithms or visualizations, Ive tried to make it robust as i can to the data.
-In any case, i will post a guide so how to use your own data in the future.
+In any case, all of the scripts can be easily run with the `exp_runner.sh` script.